LifeScopeLabs/lifescopelabs.github.io/md/lifescope-xr.md

 # LIFESCOPE-XR

-The lifescreate a shared virtual space to tell stories about yourself.
+The LIFESCOPE API allows anyone to create a shared virtual space to access their memory and tell their stories.

 This repo contains a series of AR/VR Views written to extend lifescope-app codebase as JS/Vue/Nuxt plugins.